joshbegley/nyt-latest/README.md

-**Blake Snell ups the ante with 15-K night — but what will the Giants do at the trade deadline?**\
+**Blake Snell ups ante with 15-strikeout night — but what will Giants do at trade deadline?**\
 `Will Snell stay or go?
 It's becoming a fascinating conundrum for the Giants.
 His historic outing gave them something else to think about.`\
 https://nytimes.com/athletic/5663626/2024/07/28/blake-snell-sf-giants-trade-deadline/